DealPete/DealOS/README.md

 * Load a program into memory and execute it.

 Todo:
-* Get DONKEY.BAS running.
+* Get Hunt the Wumpus running.
 Strategy: write a BASIC->BIOS compiler.